 Photo by Sherley Camille Olopherne

-VICTORIA LIBERTORE is a performing artist, actress, writer, teacher, producer and activist.
-Her/their work includes eight solo shows, performance art, variety, burlesque and improv.
-She's performed everywhere from Coney Island's boardwalk to Off-Broadway, including venues such as Barrow Street Theater, Carolines on Broadway, Joe's Pub, Joyce Soho, PS122 as well as in Boston, Chicago, Montreal, Philadelphia, Provincetown, Toronto and Washington D.C.
-She has emceed throughout New York City in theaters, comedy clubs, parks and at private parties impersonating Liza Minnelli where she utilizes her improvisational skills to make "people laugh so hard that their faces hurt."
+Victoria Libertore’s work includes eight theatrical solo shows, performance art, variety, burlesque and improv.
+She has performed her work throughout NYC from Coney Island's boardwalk to Off-Broadway, including venues such as Barrow Street Theater, Carolines on Broadway, Joe's Pub, Joyce Soho, PS122 as well as in Boston, Chicago, Montreal, Philadelphia, Provincetown, Toronto and Washington D.C.
+Victoria emcees in theaters, comedy clubs and at events impersonating Liza Minnelli in which she utilizes her improvisational skills to make "people laugh so hard that their faces hurt."

 Libertore is passionate about encouraging other artists to create their own work and has curated dozens of artists with backgrounds in performance, variety arts, burlesque, music, comedy and dance with a focus on LGBTQ+ and BIPOC artists.
-In addition to facilitating her own performance and writing workshops, she has taught at Brooklyn Arts Exchange, Otterbein University and Hastings College.
-She/they was a Humana Festival Finalist, has received a Young Alumni Award for Research and Creative Achievement from Otterbein University, and is a recipient of the Doric Wilson Independent Playwright Award held by the Innovative Theatre Awards Ceremony.
+In addition to facilitating her own performance and writing workshops, she has taught at Otterbein University and Hastings College.
+She was a Humana Festival Finalist, has received a Young Alumni Award for Research and Creative Achievement from Otterbein University, and is a recipient of the Doric Wilson Independent Playwright Award given by the NYC Innovative Theatre Awards.
 Victoria has had the support of artist residencies, space grants, funding and retreats from Brooklyn Arts Exchange, Dance New Amsterdam, Dixon Place, Earthdance and New Dance Alliance.

-She has a BFA in theater from Otterbein University.
-In addition to their studies in college, while in NYC for 21 years, she studied various approaches to acting including Grotowski, Chekov, Viewpoints, long-form improvisation and Balinese mask.
+She has a BFA in theater from Otterbein University and has studied various approaches to acting including Grotowski, Chekov, Viewpoints, long-form improvisation and Balinese mask.
 In addition to the performing arts, Victoria is a student and practitioner of the esoteric arts.
-She currently studies at Crash Acting and lives in Los Angeles with her wife and cat.
+Victoria performed in Great God Pan last year, co-produced at Crash Acting, where she currently studies.
+She is thrilled to be collaborating with this incredible community in class and in At the Wedding.